A GREAT School visit making zero the hero masks

 JOAN BIOGRAPHY 1

-NEW YORK TIMES BEST SELLING AUTHOR and MULTIPLE AWARD WINNER JOAN HOLUB has written 220+ books for kids ages toddler through middle school.
+NEW YORK TIMES BEST SELLING AUTHOR and MULTIPLE AWARD WINNER JOAN HOLUB has written 220+ books for kids ages 2 to 13.
 Joan is co-author of the popular Goddess Girls middle grade series of 31 books and the Heroes in Training series of 18 books.
-Joan’s well-known picture books include Zero the Hero, Little Red Writing, and I Am the Shark.
-She has written ten of the popular Who Was? series books, her favorites being Who Was Babe Ruth? and What is the Statue of Liberty?
+Her best-known picture books include Zero the Hero, Little Red Writing, and I Am the Shark.
+She has written ten of the popular Who Was? series books, including Who Was Babe Ruth? and What is the Statue of Liberty?
 She’s the author of the This Little Trailblazer series of 10+ board books.
 Joan’s books have been named Junior Library Guild Selections and Bank Street College’s Best Children’s Books of the Year among many other accolades.
-FART BOY AND REEKY DOG is her newest book and her first graphic novel for kids.
+Her first graphic novel, FART BOY AND REEKY DOG, has garnered a starred review from Publishers Weekly, among other awards.

 JOAN BIOGRAPHY 2